kmanish1/CampusChronicles/Readme.md

     - Click ENABLE ACCELERATE
     - Click Generate API KEY
     - A URL is generated paste inside `wrangler.toml` file
-    > It create a POOL url which we give to our backend not the orginal DB url.
-It help to connect to our database.

     ```
     name = "backend"